ElizaLo/Product-Management-and-Leadership/README.md

 - **_Be ready to talk about your favorite physical/digital product_** for yourself or for other people and do a proper “product tear-down”.
 Use the **[‘CIRCLES’ method](https://www.impactinterview.com/2016/08/circles-method-product-design-framework/) from Lewis Lin**, by far the most useful mental model.
 - **Know the “SAR” (or STAR or SPAR or similar) structure and the “pyramid principle”** for organising your thoughts and answers.
 S, T, P, A, R refer to situation, task (or problem), action, result.
 Basically: some context, what was the problem, what did you do about it, and what happened?
 The **[pyramid principle](https://www.amazon.com/Minto-Pyramid-Principle-Writing-Thinking/dp/0960191038) developed by Barbara Minto**, a consultant, refers to grouping your answers into themes that are easier to digest.
+- It also helps to know a few frameworks — [3C, 4P, Porter’s 5 forces, Market Entry, etc at the back of your mind](http://www.streetofwalls.com/finance-training-courses/consulting-case-study-training/consulting-case-study-101-frameworks/).

 ## Interview

+PM interview:
+- Design
+- Strategy
+- Estimation
+- Behavioral
+- Technical

+### Estimation

+- **Learn hard facts:** I know I said you don’t need to know the answers to the questions, but let me rephrase that.
+While you don’t need to memorize the answers, it’s crucial to know certain ubiquitous numbers.
+Let’s say you’re interviewing for Google.
+What is the market share of Google Search?
+How much of the pie does Google Cloud Platform have?
+What was Google’s revenue and profit in 2017?
+Knowing these numbers, and more, helps more than you’d think.
+[To make your life easier, here is a short (and shabby) fact sheet I created while preparing](https://docs.google.com/document/d/1K9vukl5730pxl-n8jR9Xu0X1FXMf5Dk4dGee3_RiDVQ/edit?usp=sharing).

+### Technical

+- **Data Structures and Algorithms:** _GeeksforGeeks_ was my best friend here.
+I went through all the [sorting algorithms](https://betterexplained.com/articles/sorting-algorithms/) and basic [data structures](https://medium.com/swlh/introduction-to-data-structures-9134b7d064a6) used.
+Also brush up your CS fundamentals: OOPS concepts, [Networking frameworks](https://www.webopedia.com/quick_ref/OSI_Layers.asp), how internet works, how WiFi works, what are the different protocols used and so on.
+Remember, you have to be so well-versed such that you can explain all this even to a 5 year old.
+To make lives easier, [here’s the word doc I used while preparing](https://drive.google.com/file/d/1BryNH_vXt7PU0I4zbKvDOkZHwDijvlJI/view?usp=sharing), use this and keep adding more.
+- **System Design:** Ooh, we've hit bulls eye.
+Most people either don’t prepare or don’t prepare enough for this.
+Avoid that mistake, and use this [GitHub repo as your Bible or Quran or Bhagavad Gita](https://github.com/donnemartin/system-design-primer).
+Donne has done a brilliant job of breaking down everything needed.
+But no need to delve too deep; just practice the ten example questions given first.
+- **Pseudocoding:** _Leetcode_ and a brilliant engineer friend of mine were my strongest pillars.
+I did not spend a lot of time here, as I knew they wouldn’t ask anything too crazy.
+If you’re well versed with coding, this should not be a hard section.
+Just make sure to enunciate, brute force first, optimize next and check for edge cases.
+[This YouTube channel by Kevin Naughton is super, super useful](https://www.youtube.com/channel/UCKvwPt6BifPP54yzH99ff1g).

+### Behavioral

+- There are [multiple sites that give you example behavioral questions](https://www.quora.com/What-are-frequently-asked-questions-in-product-manager-interviews), but at the least, cover the basics: _Why you?
+Why this company?
+Why this role?
+What’s your expectation?
+What’s your biggest success?
+What’s your biggest failure? and How do you cope with a bad manager?_

 ### Also